jtl-software/goprometrics/README.md

 ````

 Docker container goprometrics will host the metric collector and running using `refresh`, which means every source change
 will trigger a automatic re-build.
-You may not is it this way in your production.
+You may not use it this way in your production.

 ## Install - using docker-compose